bosun-ai/agent-test-harness/README.md

 4. Run the agent inside the workspace
 5. Run the coverage tool again to determine improvements
 6. Run a git diff between the original git repo and the version in the workspace to measure impact

+### Agent environment

+Besides access to the LLM and the workspace, the agent might have external dependencies that need to be running.
+For this we can use docker compose to start the dependencies.
+So an agent might consist of two things:

+1. A docker compose file to start the dependencies
+2. A configuration for the agent that contains the workspace setup script and the command to run the agent.

+We also need a way to pass the LLM proxy address to the agent through the workspace provider.